cranhandler/cranhandler.github.io/about/visiting.md

  On the bright side, you will wake up to waffles.

  I was asked what I'd appreciate as hostess gifts, and the answer is YOUR SMILING FACES, and possibly fresh fruit.
-For those who insist, and [here][] are some inspirations.
+For those who insist, [here][] are some inspirations.

  [here]:http://www.tenthousandvillages.com/giftregistry/view/index/id/49c4b4a5f36016e45ed601c6b34aa747/